 BY PASTOR T. O. BANSO

-“If you wait for perfect conditions, you will never get anything done” (Ecclesiastes 11:4 NLT).
+“If you wait for perfect conditions, you will never get anything done” (Ecclesiastes 11:4 TLB).

 It is often said that procrastination is the assassin of opportunity.
 Some would say that procrastination is the thief of time.
 But procrastination is not only the assassin of opportunity or the thief of time but the assassin and thief of destiny.

 You must stop procrastinating.
 The only perfect time is the time God is telling you to do something.
-It’s not the time when everything looks good, when you have much money for the project, when you have plenty of time, or when everybody is supporting you.
+It’s not the time when everything looks good, you have much money for the project, you have plenty of time, or everybody is supporting you.

 Once the Holy Spirit is telling you to do something, do it even if, physically speaking, it appears the time is not right.
 The time in the future may even be ‘more inconvenient.’
 Don’t hide under tomorrow; every tomorrow becomes today.
 “Procrastination is the grave in which opportunity is buried” (Anonymous).

 Ananias, the disciple the Lord used to minister to Paul at Damascus after Paul’s encounter with the Lord, said to him, among other things, “And now, why delay?
-Get up and be baptized, and have your sins washed away, calling on the name of the Lord” (Acts 22:16 New Living Translation).
+Go and be baptized and be cleansed from your sins, calling on the name of the Lord” (Acts 22:16 TLB).
 Have you been procrastinating on giving your life to Jesus or obeying the Lord?

 Stop postponing or delaying the action you should take.
 Enough of unending planning – start!
 Joshua said to the children of Israel, “How long will you neglect to go and possess the land which the LORD God of your fathers has given you?”
 (Joshua 18:3 NKJV).
 They were to begin to possess the land already given to them by God – no more delay; it was time for action.